 Or you might decide to teach using synchronous technologies that require student and teacher to be at the same digital place at the same time.
-For example, an audio / video conversation through Skype would be considered a synchronous technology.
+For example, an audio or video conversation through Skype would be considered a synchronous technology.

-Learning Management System Software not only needs to meet the educational needs and students, but it also needs to meet the teaching needs of educators.
+Learning Management System Software not only needs to meet the educational needs of students, but it also needs to meet the teaching needs of educators.
 For instance, how will teachers be notified when a student submits an assignment?
 How do they communicate with students?
 How do they access the class’s grades?
 How do they send out bulk communication to their students?
 How are their online classes organized?

 An LMS needs to be designed in a way that is intuitive and inspires the student to stay involved and engaged in their online course experience.
 An LMS which is overwhelming or complex will just add to the feeling of isolation for the student.
 You don’t want students focused on the technology.
-Instead, you want them focused on the content and their unique educational journey.
+Instead, you want them focused on the content and their own educational journey.

 For this reason, it’s almost always beneficial to find a way to incorporate some type of social platform that allows your students and teachers to interact using both proactive and reactive communication strategies.